-Standard MT Release 2018 - Business highlights
+Standard MT Release 2019 - Business highlights

 The annual MT Standards release ensures that the message types (MTs) exchanged by SWIFT users remain suitable for the business areas in which they are used, by enabling new business functionality and compliance with changing regulations.

-Click here to learn more about high level, business information related to the changes made to MT messages as part of Standards Release 2018 (SR 2018).
+Click here to learn more about high level, business information related to the changes made to MT messages as part of Standards Release 2019 (SR 2019).

-Standards MT Release 2018 and 2019: prepare for major changes related to Category 7 messages
+Standards MT Release 2018 and 2020: prepare for major changes related to Category 7 messages